Gravitational waveforms from inspiral compact binaries in Hybrid metric-Palatini gravity

-Previously, gravitational waveforms have already been obtained in a number of modified theories of gravity, in particular in the massive Brans-Dicke theory \cite{Liu_2020}, Horndeski theory \cite{Higashino_2023}, metric f(R)-model, screened modified gravity \cite{Liu_2018}.
-HMPG has been partially explored in the context of GWs.
-The number of polarization modes was obtained.
-It was found that there are four polarizations in HMPG: the tensor plus mode $h_+$, the tensor cross mode $h_\times$, the scalar breathing mode $h_b$ and the scalar longitudinal mode $h_L$ \cite{kausar2018}.
-Besides, it was shown that degrees of freedom of the gravitational field is less than the number of polarizations.
-This fact was explained by the presence of a linear relationship between scalar breathing and longitudual modes \cite{Dyadina2022}.
-In addition, it was established that the speed of GWs in HMPG is equal to the speed of light, which is in full agreement with experimental data \cite{Dyadina2022}.
+Gravitational waveforms have previously been obtained in a number of modified theories of gravity, including the massive Brans-Dicke theory \cite{Liu_2020}, Horndeski theory \cite{Higashino_2023}, metric \(f(R)\) models, and screened modified gravity \cite{Liu_2018}.
+HMPG has been partially explored in the context of gravitational waves.
+In particular, the number of polarization modes has been determined.
+It was found that HMPG predicts four polarizations: the tensor plus mode \(h_+\), the tensor cross mode \(h_\times\), the scalar breathing mode \(h_b\), and the scalar longitudinal mode \(h_L\) \cite{kausar2018}.
+Moreover, it was shown that the number of gravitational degrees of freedom is smaller than the number of polarizations, a result explained by the presence of a linear relationship between the scalar breathing and longitudinal modes \cite{Dyadina2022}.
+In addition, it has been established that the speed of gravitational waves in HMPG equals the speed of light, in full agreement with experimental data \cite{Dyadina2022}.

-Earlier, HMPG was investigated in the context of binary pulsars as a specific case of Horndeski theory.
-In the article \cite{Dyadina2018}, an expression for the energy loss due to gravitational radiation was obtained, along with transition functions between these two theories.
-This study resulted in constraints on the background value and mass of the scalar field, using observational data on orbital period changes from systems PSR J0737-3039 and PSR J1738+0333.
-Recently, improved observational data from the system PSR J0737-3039 have been published \cite{Kramer_2021}.
-Therefore, one possibility to improve the constraints on the parameters of HMPG is to use methods from \cite{Dyadina2018} and updated observational data from \cite{Kramer_2021}, which constitutes one of the objectives of this study.
+HMPG has also been investigated in the context of binary pulsars as a specific case of Horndeski theory.
+In \cite{Dyadina2018}, an expression for the energy loss due to gravitational radiation was derived, along with transition functions connecting the two theories.
+This study led to constraints on the background value and mass of the scalar field, based on observational data on orbital period decay from the systems PSR J0737-3039 and PSR J1738+0333.
+Recently, improved observational data from the PSR J0737-3039 system have been published \cite{Kramer_2021}.
+Therefore, one approach to improve the constraints on the parameters of HMPG is to apply the methods of \cite{Dyadina2018} using the updated data from \cite{Kramer_2021}, which is one of the objectives of this study.